Warning: mkdir(): No space left on device in /www/wwwroot/NEW14chongjian.com/func.php on line 127

 Recently, the Indian government has consecutively imposed substantial tax bills on several foreign automotive companies.
 German car maker。

 In response to the weakening growth momentum, the Reserve Bank of India (RBI) on February 7 made its first interest rate cut in nearly five years, lowering the benchmark rate by 25 basis points to 6.25%.
 While all six members of the RBI's monetary policy committee (MPC) unanimously supported this decision, the monetary policy stance maintained at "neutral", underscoring the cautious outlook held by policymakers on the economic future.
 RBI Governor Sanjay Malhotra emphasized that considering the existing growth-inflation dynamic, the neutral monetary policy stance should be upheld.
-This cautious stance has led to speculation about whether India will continue to cut rates in April.。 imported nearly complete vehicles in an unassembled condition".。faces a tax reassessment of $1.4 billion, setting a record in India, while South Korea's。 Mahindra。
+This cautious stance has led to speculation about whether India will continue to cut rates in April.。 Pernod Ricard。 imported nearly complete vehicles in an unassembled condition".。Volkswagen India。 and。 Volkswagen India。 Vodafone。 generated $2.2 billion in sales in India last year, but its net profit was only $11 million.
+The severity of these penalties has raised doubts within the company about the stability of India’s investment environment.。

-Strengthened regulation amid economic downturn。 Pernod Ricard。黑料福利网
+Strengthened regulation amid economic downturn。 Kia。

 As the Indian government launches an unprecedentedly strict tax audit of foreign companies, the country's economy is facing severe downward pressure.
 The Indian Central Statistical Office has forecast that the country's GDP growth will slow to 6.4% in the 2024-2025 fiscal year, marking a sharp decline from the previous year's 8.2% and reaching a four-year low.
 Analysts attribute this slowdown to multiple factors, including weak manufacturing performance, declining corporate investment sentiment, and the global economic slowdown, all of which have collectively weighed on India's economic growth.。 Kia Motors。